 Leslie (Morrow) Ford has been elected to membership at Bass, Berry & Sims.

 Burke Keaty has been named a shareholder in the Law Offices of John Day, P.C. in Nashville, TN.
 Burke focuses his practice on helping victims of negligent driving and other careless conduct resulting in personal injury and wrongful death.
 He is a 2008 graduate of the University of Tennessee College of Law.
 He has earned an AV Preeminent 5.0 Martindale-Hubbell ranking and has been selected as a Super Lawyers Mid-South Rising Star from 2014 to 2016.

-Tamara was also selected to serve as the U.S. Commercial and Contracts Director for MWH Constructors.
-MWH is a wholly-owned subsidiary of Stantec and is headquarted in Broomfield, Colorado.
-In this role, Tamara will direct the legal and commercial aspects of over a billion dollars a year of construction throughout the United States.
-She will also supplement renewable energy projects located in the UK.
+Tamara was also selected to serve as the U.S. Commercial and Contracts Director for MWH Constructors and will direct the legal and commercial aspects of over $1 billion annually in construction projects throughout the United States.

 Holly N. Mancl has joined the Charlotte office of labor and employment law firm Fisher Phillips as an associate.
 Before joining Fisher Phillips, a firm of 350 attorneys across 33 offices, Mancl served as an associate at PennStuart in Bristol, Tennessee.
 She graduated summa cum laude from Queens University of Charlotte with a Bachelor of Arts in both Political Science and Business Administration.

 Brockton B. Bosson was elected as a term member of the Council on Foreign Relations.
 He is a partner in the New York office of Cahill Gordon & Reindel LLP, where his practice focuses on internal investigations, compliance counseling, white-collar criminal defense, and securities litigation.